 Enhances Digestive System

 Fennel helps calm your intestinal tract and eliminate gas.
 In addition, it's a traditional treatment for colic, which can have links to digestive problems.
 Breastfeeding mothers consume it in tea form.
-An article published in "Alternative Therapies in Health and Medicine" in July 2003 noted fennel seed oil is effective in reducing intestinal spasms and increasing free movement in the small intestines.
-The study showed a significant decrease in colic symptoms in infants treated with fennel seed oil emulsion.
+Fennel seed oil could be effective in reducing intestinal spasms and increasing free movement in the small intestines.